blackducksoftware/synopsys-operator/install/helm/synopsys-operator/README.md

 Welcome to the Synopsys Operator Helm Chart!
-This is an UNSUPPORTED method to deploy the Black Duck Operator.
+This is an UNSUPPORTED method to deploy the Synopsys Operator.
 That said, it has been tested and works.
 Feedback and PR are welcome. :)

 To get started, configure the values file with your Black Duck configuration.